 know all these people?” he asked his father.
 “No, my son,” replied Siyyid Muḥammad.
 “Do you suppose everybody knows who you are?” enquired the boy.
 “No, I do not think so,” was the answer.
 “Then how is it,” asked the boy in surprise, “that everyone we meet greets you on the streets?”
 Siyyid Muḥammad smiled and said: “The reason, my son, is that I love everybody, and they can probably feel it.”

-Note: One or two points mentioned in this account come from a published talk given by Siyyid Muḥammad’s son, General Núrid-Dín ‘Alá’í, as well as from incidents related to me by my grandmother, Siyyid Muḥammad’s wife.—G.F.
+Note: One or two points mentioned in this account come from a published talk given by Siyyid Muḥammad’s son, General Núri’d-Dín ‘Alá’í, as well as from incidents related to me by my grandmother, Siyyid Muḥammad’s wife.—G.F.

 Methods of teaching